SiddharthaPutti/UnderstandingNLP/README.md

 5) Word Embeddings.

 One-Hot Encoding:
-  In One Hot encoding each word in the corpus is given a unique number/index. we simply put 1, 0 if the word is present in each document. which makes it a large sparse representation.
+  In One Hot encoding each word in the corpus is given a unique number/index. we simply put 1, 0 if the word is present in each document. \n which makes it a large sparse representation.
   The size of the vector directly proportional to size of the vovab.
   There is no relationship captured between the words.